Expeditions and Groups

 There are plenty of ways to get to your accommodation as Exmoor has an excellent network of nearly 1000km of public rights of way, and another 340km of permitted paths (these are paths a landowner allows people to use).

 Please take care to ensure your activity is allowed on your route; for instance, bicycles and horses are not allowed on public footpaths by right.
-More details are in our access guide.
+More details are in our Out and About Essentials Section.

 About 25% of the land on Exmoor is classed as ‘Open Access’.
 This means you can walk where you want on these areas.
 These areas are shown on Ordnance Survey maps as a yellow wash, and further information can be found on our open access page.
 The Ramblers Association also has some excellent information.
 Only walking is allowed on access land; however it is quite possible that a bridleway crosses the land thus allowing horse riding or bicycles along that route.